 When you choose a reptile as a pet, it’s essential to know in what kind of habitat it lives.
-Does it live in trees (vertical) or on the ground (horizontal)?
+For example, does it live in trees (vertical) or on the ground (horizontal)?
 If you don’t know if it’s an arboreal species or not, you may end up choosing the wrong kind of terrarium.
-So, are crested geckos arboreal, or do they prefer the ground?

 Crested geckos are a (semi-) arboreal species.
 In their natural habitat, they live in small trees and shrubs.
-They mostly inhabit the canopy and under-canopy layer of the rainforest.
-As pets, crested geckos should get a vertical terrarium that mimics their natural habitat, the rainforest.
+They mainly inhabit the canopy and under-canopy layer of the rainforest.
+Therefore, as pets, crested geckos should get a vertical terrarium that mimics their natural habitat, the rainforest.

 I mentioned that they’re semi-arboreal.
 Most sources will say that they’re arboreal, but this doesn’t mean that they never touch foot on the ground.